neicnordic/neic2017.nordforsk.org/_workshops/poco.md

 <h3 id="agenda">Workshop Program</h3>

+All slides and live minutes are found in <a href="https://drive.google.com/drive/folders/0B9tCS2R8WVYFN2cwVnVHdDZtT3M">a shared google drive</a>

 09:00-09:15: 	<b>Welcome & Introduction to the workshop</b>
 by <a href="http://neic2017.nordforsk.org/people/lene-krol-andersen/">Lene Krøl Andersen</a>, Head of eScience Center, DeIC